-Healthy Cocoa Puffs Cereal
+Healthy & Homemade Cocoa Puffs Cereal

 This post may contain affiliate links.
 Please read my disclosure policy.

-But, today I’m throwing it back to that childhood magic and sharing a healthier, homemade version of a 90’s classic.
+Today I’m throwing it back to that childhood magic and sharing a healthier, homemade version of a 90’s classic.
 Ok, wiki is telling me that cocoa puffs were introduced in 1958, so maybe not so much a 90’s classic as it is a childhood classic.
 Er, you know what I’m saying, right?

 First, whisk together the wet ingredients: milk, egg, agave nectar, almond butter, and vanilla.
 Then, add the almond flour, cocoa powder, and sea salt.
 Whisk or fold everything together until it’s combined.